goFrendiAsgard/zaruba/README.md

 ## ❓ Problem

 Developing/debugging/deploying applications can be challenging.
 First, you need to run many tasks __in parallel__.
-You also need to execute those tasks in a __particular order__.
+Then, you also need to execute those tasks in a __particular order__.

 Some tasks might __depend on each other__ or __share similar behavior__.